Elonchewa/Car_Inventory_Project/README.md

 Two programs.
 First is the inventory editor:

-#Take a car Brand name, model, make year, and MPG
+#Take a car Brand name, model, make year, and MPG and add it into a database.
+There will be a GUI made using tkinter.
-#multiple models of the same brand
+#multiple models of the same brand can also be inserted

 The second is inventory user search: